gurafu-docs/open-weather-map-types/README.md

 Simplify Open Weather Map calls by using GraphQL queries!

-Find out more at RapidAPI: [Open Weather Map GraphQL](https://rapidapi.com/gurafu/api/open-weather-map-graphql)
+Find out more at [Gurafu - Open Weather Map GraphQL](https://www.gurafu.io/products/open-weather-map)

 Note: This service has no affiliation with OpenWeather.